ppy/osu-framework/README.md

 ## Developing a game using osu!framework

-If you are interested in **creating a project** using the framework, please start from the [getting started](https://github.com/ppy/osu-framework/wiki/Setting-up-your-first-project) wiki resources (or jump straight over to the [project templates](https://github.com/ppy/osu-framework/tree/master/osu.Framework.Templates).
-You can either start off from an empty project, or take a peek at a working sample game.
+If you are interested in **creating a project** using the framework, please start from the [getting started](https://github.com/ppy/osu-framework/wiki/Setting-up-your-first-project) wiki resources (or jump straight over to the [project templates](https://github.com/ppy/osu-framework/tree/master/osu.Framework.Templates)).
+You can either start off from an empty project or take a peek at a working sample game.
 Either way, full project structure, cross-platform support, and  a testing setup are included!

 The rest of the information on this page is related to working *on* the framework, not *using* it!